 - (55) The valuer should provide confirmation of acceptance of the engagement in writing of the terms on which they will be acting.
 This correspondence should include information on their fees, timing of payments and expense reimbursement arrangements. - (56) Asset information is to be provided to the valuers on a timely basis and should include: - a.
-The identifying details of assets to be valued including - i.
+The identifying details of Assets to be valued including - i.
 Location - ii.
 Age - iii.
 Current valuation (or cost, as applicable) - iv.
 Physical attributes, and - v.
-Current use

-- b.
+Current use - b.
 Any legislative, contractual or other restrictions and details, e.g. heritage listings - c.
 Details of any recent maintenance - d.
-Details of any assets acquired during the financial year and amounts currently in work in progress

-(57) The Deputy Chief Financial Officer is responsible for ensuring the valuation information returned from the valuers is a true and fair view.
-The information required from the valuer should include:
+Details of any Assets acquired during the financial year and amounts currently in work in progress - (57) The Head of Finance is responsible for ensuring the valuation information returned from the valuers is a true and fair view.
+The information required from the valuer should include: - a.

-- a.
 The effective date of the valuation - b.
 Statement on compliance with relevant accounting standards - c.
 Any assumptions used - d.
 Valuation technique used - e.
 Data inputs used and their sources - f.
 If unobservable data is used, the rationale for doing so and sensitivity analysis, and - g.
-Reasons for any material changes in value for an asset or asset class. - (58) Prior to the end of the financial year, each asset class not subject to an independent valuation in that year will be reviewed internally to ensure the Assets are still in use and are recorded at Fair Value.
-Relevant statistical data is to be used to determine Fair Value and Asset values are to be updated only if the change is material. - (59) Land and Building asset classes are to be revalued at the individual asset level.
-Infrastructure Assets are to be collectively revalued by type of infrastructure. - (60) In accounting for revaluations, any accumulated Depreciation is to be netted off to the Asset (buildings) or asset class (infrastructure) so the carrying amount is reflected in the asset natural account.
-Any increments or decrements on revaluation are to be accounted for as follows: - a.
+Reasons for any material changes in value for an Asset or Asset Class. - (58) Prior to the end of the financial year, each Asset class not subject to an independent valuation in that year will be reviewed internally to ensure the Assets are still in use and are recorded at Fair Value.
+Relevant statistical data is to be used to determine Fair Value and Asset values are to be updated only if the change is material. - (59) Land and Building Asset Classes are to be revalued at the individual Asset level. - (60) The Head of Finance is responsible for obtaining management approval of the Asset valuation to be processed to the Asset Register and the financial statements.
+Additional confirmation may need to be obtained from the valuers where there is a space of time between the completion of the valuation and the reporting date.

+(61) In accounting for revaluations, any accumulated Depreciation is to be netted off to the Asset (buildings) or Asset Class (infrastructure) so the carrying amount is reflected in the Asset natural account.
+Any increments or decrements on revaluation are to be accounted for as follows:

+- a.
 First time revaluations - i.
 Increments are to be recorded as an increase to the asset and an increase to the revaluation surplus. - ii.
-Decrements are to be recorded as loss on revaluation (expensed) and a decrease to the asset. - b.
+Decrements are to be recorded as loss on revaluation (expensed) and a decrease to the Asset. - b.
 Subsequent revaluations - i.
 Increments are to be recorded as an increase to the asset and an increase to the revaluation surplus. - ii.
 Decrements are to be recorded as a decrease in the revaluation surplus and a decrease to the asset.
-Any decrement above the previous revaluation increment is to be recorded as a loss on revaluation (expensed) - (61) For revalued Assets, any future Depreciation expense is to be calculated on the new carrying amount of the Asset over the remaining useful life.
+Any decrement above the previous revaluation increment is to be recorded as a loss on revaluation (expensed) - (62) For revalued Assets, any future Depreciation expense is to be calculated on the new carrying amount of the Asset over the remaining useful life.